atama526/Polygon-pendingTx/README.md

 ### How to use it?

 Get a quick free node endpoint (HTTPS/WSS) to use the app by signing up with Chainstack https://console.chainstack.com/user/account/create and selecting the free Developer plan.
+You can also use the example wws node point that is provided in the application ( wss://ws-nd-214-862-598.p2pify.com/4ae723430a82c489e6a50607b4e8110a)

 ### Dependencies

 This project used the following technologies:

-Project bootstraped with: Create React App: https://github.com/facebook/create-react-app
+Project bootstraped with: Create-React-App https://github.com/facebook/create-react-app
 NPM: https://nodejs.org
 Working polygon node: https://chainstack.com